lepidus/fullJournalTransfer/README.md

-Full Journal Transfer plugin for OJS 2.4.6
+Full Journal Transfer plugin for OJS 2.4.6+
 =======

 About
 -----
-This is an import/export plugin for OJS 2.4.6 for transfering journals among OJS portals.
+This is an import/export plugin for OJS 2.4.6, 2.4.7, 2.4.8 and 2.4.8.1 for transfering journals among OJS portals.
 The content of a journal is transfered in the process, including articles in review, submitted articles, email and event log.

 System Requirements
 -------------------